Sequence motif: Overview

+Motif discovery happens in three major phases.
+A pre-processing stage where sequences are meticulously prepared in assembly and cleaning steps.
+Assembly involves selecting sequences that contain the desired motif in large quantities, and extraction of unwanted sequences using clustering.
+Cleaning then ensures the removal of any confounding elements.
+Next there is the discovery stage.
+In this phase sequences are represented using consensus strings or Position-specific Weight Matrices (PWM).
+After motif representation, an objective function is chosen and a suitable search algorithm is applied to uncover the motifs.
+Finally the post-processing stage involves evaluating the discovered motifs.

 De novo motif discovery

 There are software programs which, given multiple input sequences, attempt to identify one or more candidate motifs.
 One example is the Multiple EM for Motif Elicitation (MEME) algorithm, which generates statistical information for each candidate.
 There are more than 100 publications detailing motif discovery algorithms; Weirauch et al. evaluated many related algorithms in a 2013 benchmark.
 The planted motif search is another motif discovery method that is based on combinatorial approach.

 Phylogenetic motif discovery

 Motifs have also been discovered by taking a phylogenetic approach and studying similar genes in different species.
 For example, by aligning the amino acid sequences specified by the GCM (glial cells missing) gene in man, mouse and D. melanogaster, Akiyama and others discovered a pattern which they called the GCM motif in 1996.
 It spans about 150 amino acid residues, and begins as follows: